The Last Coyote

 The Last Coyote is the fourth novel by American crime author Michael Connelly, featuring the Los Angeles detective Hieronymus "Harry" Bosch.
-It was first published in 1995 and the novel won the 1996 Dilys Award given by the Independent Mystery Booksellers Association.
+It was first published in 1995.
+The novel won the 1996 Dilys Award given by the Independent Mystery Booksellers Association.

-Explanation of the novel's title

-Bosch has seen, and then dreamed about, a lone coyote at his home near Los Angeles.
-He discusses it during a departmentally required therapy session.
-The psychologist interprets it that Bosch believes that not many policeman like himself remain, and that he feels the same threat to his existence as the coyote.

 Plot

 Following an incident at work, the Los Angeles Police Department puts Detective Harry Bosch on involuntary stress leave and requires him to undergo therapy sessions with a police psychologist, Carmen Hinojos.
 Meanwhile, Bosch decides to investigate the unsolved murder of his mother, Marjorie Lowe, a prostitute who was strangled when Harry was twelve years old.
 He visits Meredith Roman, a friend of his mother's, and learns that she was going to meet local prosecutor Arno Conklin at Hancock Park on the night of the murder.

 With the help of Los Angeles Times crime reporter Keisha Russell, Bosch investigates Conklin; his close associate Gordon Mittel; and Marjorie's pimp, Johnny Fox.
 He discovers that Fox was apparently killed in a hit and run while distributing campaign literature for Conklin.
 He also learns that Mittel is now an influential political donor.
 Identifying himself as his adversarial superior, Harvey Pounds, Bosch crashes Mittel's fundraiser and asks for an envelope to be delivered to Mittel, which contains a copy of the newspaper article about Fox's death.

 Looking at city records, Bosch finds out that only one of the original investigating officers, Jake McKittrick, is still alive and residing in Florida.
 Visiting McKittrick, he learns that at the beginning of the investigation, his senior partner, Eno, was called into the Assistant DA's office and was told not to investigate Fox; the only way they could interview him was in Conklin's office, in the presence of Conklin and Mittel.
 After that interview, the investigation went cold.

 To gain entrance to the gated community where McKittrick lives, Bosch pretends he is interested in a house for sale.
 He eventually has a romantic encounter with the homeowner, Jasmine Corian.
 Bosch then stops in Las Vegas to visit Eno's widow.
 Harry intimidates the woman posing as the widow's sister, who is taking care of the 90-year-old invalid, into letting him take some of Eno's old files.
 From the files, he discovers that Eno had been receiving $1,000 a week since the murder via a dummy corporation, the officers of which included Eno, Mittel and Conklin.